AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 ###################################

 Aviatrix software is released frequently every 6 - 8 weeks.
-When a new release becomes available, an email will be sent to the controller admin.

 When upgrading a controller software, all gateways are upgraded with the new software at the same time.
 This is done by controller pushing new software to gateways directly and automatically once requested.